Shiretoko Travel Guide 知床

 Abashiri, the 'big city' in the region, has become the hub of mass tourism.

 Shiretoko, the jewel of Hokkaido

-At the east end of the island of Hokkaido you'll find of the most beautiful places in Japan: Shiretoko, a fantastic, protected natural area, where visitors must be discreet: after all, you mustn't wake the hundred bears who live here...
+At the east end of the island of Hokkaido you'll find one of the most beautiful places in Japan: Shiretoko, a fantastic, protected natural area, where visitors must be discreet: after all, you mustn't wake the bears...

 Shiretoko, "where the land ends", as it was named by the Ainu, the indigenous people who inhabited the region before the arrival of Japanese settlers.

 Where the land ends and where you can watch the last bears in Japan, where sealions swim out to sea, where nature reigns supreme, and where man has not set foot wherever you look.
 It's the jewel of Hokkaido, with steep cliffs and deep lakes.
 Shiretoko requires a long journey to reach, but it is well worth it.

 In the south, Shiretoko park is organized for "Japanese style" tourism, trying to reduce the damaged caused by mass visits to this fragile area.
 Hikers can get information from Shiretoko Nature Center (and strict instructions to follow, too), and take marked trails leading to the Furepe Waterfalls - a sumptuous view over a creek and a waterfall that flows over a cliff.
 You'll need to take a shuttle bus service to the Five Lakes and Kamuiwakka Waterfall trail.